wavenumber-eng/bunny_build/README.md

 6. Easy to wrap in a simple command line application.
 Be able to generate binary blobs in different formats (c arrays, etc) to include in MCU application code.
 6. Handle GOTO/JUMP properly
 7. Disassemble EZH binaries
+8. Once the "C" version is complete and supports all instructions, I would like an assembler that works like the old Analog device ADSP DSP assembler.
+Something that almost looks like C.

 ## Current state

 - bunny_build can currently recreate the EZH/Smart "Camera Generator".
 The camera generator code was for the MCX (and LPC55).  bunny_build can input the same code and generator the samy binary blob.

-- Need more test cases to validate the assembler.
-Next will be the lpc55 "hello_pdm"
+We need more test cases and to validate that all instructions are generated correctly.

+Test Cases Needed

+- recreate "hello_pdm" (i.e. verify we are byte for byte correct)
-- Need some simple IO toggle type test programs to validate.
+- A simple IO toggle
+- A program that use zero overhead loops.

-## building the validator.
+## Building the Validator.

 1. cd to `test/`
 2. generate a build system like : `cmake ./ -B"build"`